mahowak/mahowak.github.io/index.md

 ### Articles

+R. Futrell, K. Mahowald.
+2026.
+[How Linguistics Learned to Stop Worrying and Love the Language Models](assets/pdf/how-linguistics-learned-to-stop-worrying-and-love-the-language-models.pdf). *Behavioral and Brain Sciences* 49:e198.
+Target article.
+See also our response to the commentaries: [You Can't Fight in Here!
+This is BBS!](https://arxiv.org/abs/2604.09501) *Behavioral and Brain Sciences* 49:e224.
+{% marginfigure assets/img/bbs_img.jpg 'Futrell and Mahowald (2026), "How Linguistics Learned to Stop Worrying and Love the Language Models," argues that language models are useful for linguistics: linguistic structure is a real pattern that can be studied at multiple levels of abstraction, both *in silico* and *in vivo*.' 'assets/pdf/how-linguistics-learned-to-stop-worrying-and-love-the-language-models.pdf' %}

 W. Rudman, A. Divekar, K. Jain, S. Joseph, S.S.R.
 Offner, M. Lease, K. Mahowald, G. Durrett, J.J.
 Li.
 2026.
 [VESTA: Visual Exploration with Statistical Tool Agents](https://arxiv.org/abs/2606.00384). *arXiv preprint*.

 D. Drucker, K. Mahowald.
 2026.
 [The Counterexample Game: Iterated Conceptual Analysis and Repair in Language Models](https://arxiv.org/abs/2605.03936).
 CogSci 2026.

 S. Boguraev, K. Mahowald.
 2026.
 [Causal Drawbridges: Characterizing Gradient Blocking of Syntactic Islands in Transformer LMs](https://arxiv.org/abs/2604.13950).
 COLM 2026.

-R. Futrell, K. Mahowald.
-2026.
-[How Linguistics Learned to Stop Worrying and Love the Language Models](assets/pdf/how-linguistics-learned-to-stop-worrying-and-love-the-language-models.pdf). *Behavioral and Brain Sciences* 49:e198.
-Target article.
-See also our response to the commentaries: [You Can't Fight in Here!
-This is BBS!](https://arxiv.org/abs/2604.09501) *Behavioral and Brain Sciences* 49:e224.

 J. Nemitz, C. Eickhoff, J.J.
 Li, K. Mahowald, M. Golovanevsky, W. Rudman.
 2026.
 [When to Call an Apple Red: Humans Follow Introspective Rules, VLMs Don't](https://arxiv.org/abs/2604.06422).
 COLM 2026.